scionproto/scion/doc/tutorials/deploy.rst

 #.
-To generate all required certificates, execute the following script on any machine where ``scion-pki`` is installed (e.g. scion01).
+To generate all required certificates, execute the following script on scion01:

    .. literalinclude:: ./deploy/base/pki-generation.bash
       :language: bash